wbenny/injdrv/README.md

 - Injection of protected processes is simply skipped, as it triggers code-integrity errors.
 Such processes are detected by the `PsIsProtectedProcess` function.
-If you're curious about workaround of this issue (by temporarily unprotecting these processes), you can peek into [Blackbone source code](blackbone-unprotect-process).
+If you're curious about workaround of this issue (by temporarily unprotecting these processes), you can peek into [Blackbone source code][blackbone-unprotect-process].
 Keep in mind that unprotecting protected processes requires manipulation with undocumented structures, which change dramatically between Windows versions.